-Hi readers, happy new year 2019 and welcome to my blog, Raksha Koppal – lets make life simple.
+Hi readers, happy new year 2019 and welcome to my blog, Raksha Koppal – livelifesimple2k19

-Whenever we throw a party or go to a party the most seeker out dish would be starters.
+Whenever we throw a party or go to a party the most popular dish is starters.
 People love snacking on them.
 I usually avoid fried food, not a huge fan of it, yet I looked forward to tasting them in parties.
-The best party of any tasters are the dips… yum, yum, yum.
+The best party of any starters are the dips… yum, yum, yum.

-I love dips.. my all time favourite dips are avocado and ranch dressing.
-In this blog I will be sharing recipes for couple of dips, that can be served with vegetable platter, nachos, chips or even with papad.
+I love dips.. my all-time favourite dips are avocado and ranch dressing.
+In this blog I will be sharing recipes for a couple of dips, that can be served with a vegetable platter, nachos, chips or even with papad.
 It’s versatile and very quick to make.

 The first dip is called hung curd dip:

 1. Curd – one cup ( homemade and not sour )

 First, let’s see how to make hung curd.
 It’s quite simple, you need following things to make

 Step 1: line the strainer on the bowl.